Understanding The Symptoms Of Stress

 2. Muscle Tension

-However, when stress becomes chronic or prolonged, these muscles may remain tense for extended periods, leading to discomfort, stiffness, and even pain, worsening stress symptoms in a cyclic pattern.
+However, when stress becomes chronic, these muscles may remain tense for extended periods, leading to discomfort, stiffness, and even pain, which can worsen stress symptoms in a cyclical pattern.

 Prolonged muscle tension can contribute to a range of other health issues, including headaches, jaw pain (temporomandibular joint disorder or TMJ), and back pain.